 - Minimum number of letters required: 3 analytical/evaluative letters.

 - Requested by: Chair from applicant list or directly by applicant.

-- Letter writers: Do NOT have to be independent.
-Generally are graduate advisor, postdoc advisors, collaborators.
+- Letter writers: Can be conflicted.
+Generally are graduate advisors, postdoc advisors, collaborators.

-The following is required for appointment to Associate or Full Professor/Clinical X/ In Residence, Lecturer SOE series, or equivalent positions:
+The following is required for appointment to Associate or Full Professor (include Professor of Teaching series), Clinical X, In Residence, or equivalent positions: